ABOUT ASTROPHOTOGRAPHER CHRIS BAKER

 But we are waiting for enough of those elusive photons from very distant objects to travel across the universe, taking perhaps millions of years to arrive on our camera chips.
 A different set of challenges await a budding astro-photographer!

-To illustrate the types of things that are involved in astro-photography I will give an example of an image on this site which you may then wish to go and look at, M33 the Triangulum Galaxy.
+To illustrate the types of things that are involved in astro-photography look at the image below, M33 the Island In Space.
 This object is 3 million light years away and although visible from a very dark site with the naked eye as a tiny white blob, is nevertheless faint by photographic standards.

 To get a colour image it is necessary to photograph through 4 different filters.
 Firstly through a luminance filter which provides the fine image details.
 This is followed by three other shots through red, green and blue filters respectively.
 When I say ‘shot’ it is not just a matter of taking a photograph and ‘Bob’s ya Uncle’.
 For this image of M33 I needed about 3 hours of imaging for each of luminance, red, green, and blue respectively, totalling 12 hours.
 But it is not possible to take one image of 3 hours through each filter.
 What actually happens is you take what are called ‘sub frames’ or shorter photographs of say 5 minutes or more and in this case enough to make up 3 hours through one filter at a time, maybe over a few nights.
 In fact you take more than this because some are unusable; due to a satellite, plane or a cloud ruining the image.
 Once you have enough ones of quality, you are ready to go to the next stage.